Kingxukai/linux/Documentation/hwmon/chipcap2.rst

 sysfs-Interface
 ---------------

-The following list includes the sysfs attributes that the driver always provides, their permissions and a short description:
+The following list includes the woke sysfs attributes that the woke driver always provides, their permissions and a short description:

 =============================== ======= ========================================